 Read MoreComplaints of inequitable treatment from Nevada female athletes and employees went unaddressed for years, a USA TODAY investigation found – even when the federal government intervened.

 Read MoreBrenda Tracy, a prominent rape survivor and activist, accused one of nation’s highest-paid college football coaches of masturbating without consent.
-After a USA TODAY investigation, Michigan State fired Tucker for cause and found him responsible for sexually harassment and exploitation.
+A USA TODAY investigation prompted the coach’s firing for cause.

 Read MorePolice and university officials closed their cases without questioning the football player.
 With the woman dead, they decided not to pursue